lailudan/HEOR-Econ-Research/README.md

 # HEOR-Econ-Research
 In a world of noise, math provides the only certainty.
-I use GitHub to track the entropy reduction of my own understanding of YOPD.
+I use GitHub to track the entropy reduction of my own understanding of YOPD/YOAD.

 ```text
 .